6.1.4 Internal Controls

 When a proper system of internal controls is enforced, more than one person will be involved in every transaction, especially relating to cash.
 This provides the cross-checking of one against the other for the protection of both, as well as protection for the location and the assets.

 Control activities are the specific policies and procedures a location uses.
-The most important control activities involve segregation of duties, proper authorization of transactions and activities, adequate documents and records, physical control over assets and records, and independent checks on performance.
+The most important control activities involve separation of duties, proper authorization of transactions and activities, adequate documents and records, physical control over assets and records, and independent checks on performance.

 different individuals be assigned responsibility for different elements